mohan-nagandlla/jenkins/agent_with_docker/README.md

+# Agent with Docker

 Installation the docker to the existed agent

 **Step 1**

-Build Dockerfile which contian docker installtion to ru dokcer inside agent
+Build Dockerfile which contian docker installtion to run dokcer inside agent

 **Step 2**